rickballard/CoCivium/README.md

 **Contribute via any input channel:**

 - Use [ChatGPT] (or your preferred AI) to discuss and then vibe-code a civic solution Pull Request (PR).
-  _Starter prompt:_ “Begin an ideas session for **CoCivium** and help me vibe-code pull requests for `rickballard/CoCivium`.”
+  _Starter prompt:_ ΓÇ£Begin an ideas session for **CoCivium** and help me vibe-code pull requests for `rickballard/CoCivium`.ΓÇ¥
-- Use GitHub directly, or via our workflow accelerator [⚡ RepoAccelerator].
+- Use GitHub directly, or via our workflow accelerator [ΓÜí RepoAccelerator].
 - Partner through [GroupBuild],  [InSeed], or others, to preserve **your good ideas**, or to open a PR.
 - Join [CoCivium chats].
 - Fork this repo to friendly-compete.

 [ChatGPT]: https://chatgpt.com/
-[⚡ RepoAccelerator]: tools/repo-accelerator/README.md "Quick-start scripts, templates, and checks"
+[ΓÜí RepoAccelerator]: tools/repo-accelerator/README.md "Quick-start scripts, templates, and checks"
 [GroupBuild]: https://www.groupbuild.org
 [InSeed]: https://www.inseed.com
 [CoCivium chats]: https://cocivium.org/chats